 A sunny Sunday.
-Husband and I called on Bella, would she like to spend the day with us, out on a walk?
+Husband and I called on Laura to ask if she would like to spend the day with us, out on a walk?
 No she would not.
 We stayed in her house for ten minutes, she followed us outside.
 ‘It’s a beautiful day, come with us,’ I said.

 ‘I can’t, I’m waiting for someone.’
-Laura looked at me, and her eyes danced with lies.
+Laura looked at me, her eyes danced with lies.

 ‘Come on, let’s get going,’ Husband said.

-On this gorgeous day, our daughter sat on her step and waited, for this awful man to call on her.
+On this gorgeous day, our daughter sat on her step and waited for this awful man to call.
 We all knew he would be late, we all knew he was in the bookies.
 He gambled everyday, including Sundays.
 When he lost money he would be vile, when he won money he would shove a handful of notes in my daughter’s waiting palm.

 I do not think his gambling addiction was purely about the money, he was not short of cash.
 But the buzz, the game, the high of living on the edge, this is what he would crave. this is what he would chase.
 I have heard people launder money through betting on no-runs.
 He gambled everything.

-He gambled my daughter’s heart.
+Mr Big I Am gambled my daughter’s heart.
 He gambled her sanity.